spaceandtimelabs/blitzar-rs/README.md

 The Blitzar implementation allows for computation of multiple, potentially different length, MSMs simultaneously.
 Additionally, either built-in, precomputed, generators can be used, or they can be provided as needed.

-Currently, Blitzar supports Curve25519 as the group.
+Currently, Blitzar supports Curve25519 and bls12-381 G1 as groups.
 We're always working to expand the curves that we support, so check back for updates.

 #### Inner Product Argument